stirkas/gemTest/README.md

 ### **Locally**

-Compiling on a local machine with the GNU compilers requires installing LAPACK and OpenMPI as well as setting the following environment variables by exporting them (in ~/.bashrc for instance):
+Compiling on a local machine with the GNU compilers requires installing LAPACK and OpenMPI as well as setting the following environment variable by exporting it (in ~/.bashrc for instance):

-* LAPACK_LIB_DIR
-* OMP_LIB_DIR
 * OMP_INC_DIR

 On systems with the apt package manager these can be installed using </br>